HYAR7E/AlgorithmProject/ProyectoAlgoritmo/info.md

         Changed file name 'f_program.cpp' to 'f_reglog.cpp'

     CHANGES MADE v0.6 ( Add worker && enterprise functions )
+        Finalized _chooseAccountType with prevention of errors (only for worker and enterprise) Added elements 'w_ma' and 'e_ma' to Person structure (worker_memoryaddress && enterprise_memoryaddress) These elements lead to the "worker" and "enterprise" memory address Added store user into worker or enterprise array when account type has been selected Added function 'setPerson' in worker and enterprise structures to store Person element Added function 'setWorker' and 'setEnterprise' to storage element memory address in Person, and prevent errors *Added function 'printInformation' to print user information *Added function '_changeData' to change user's data

     CHANGES MADE v0.7 ( Add communication functions )
     CHANGES MADE v0.8 ( Add database conection and related functions ) CHANGES MADE v0.9 ( Migrate to database functions )